MosesSupposes/Purescript-By-Example/text/chapter7.md

 Other traversable functors include `Array`, and `Tuple a` and `Either a` for any type `a`.
 Generally, most "container" data type constructors have `Traversable` instances.
 As an example, the exercises will include writing a `Traversable` instance for a type of binary trees.

  ## Exercises

- 1. (Medium) Write a `Traversable` instance for the following binary tree data structure, which combines side-effects from left-to-right:
+ 1. (Easy) Write `Eq` and `Show` instances for the following binary tree data structure:

      ```haskell
      data Tree a = Leaf | Branch (Tree a) a (Tree a)
      ```

-     This corresponds to an in-order traversal of the tree.
-What about a preorder traversal?
-What about reverse order?
+ 1. (Medium) Write a `Traversable` instance for `Tree a`, which combines side-effects from left-to-right. _Hint_: There are some additional instance dependencies that need to be defined for `Traversable`.

+ 1. (Medium) Write a function `traversePreOrder :: forall a m b.
+Applicative m => (a -> m b) -> Tree a -> m (Tree b)` that performs a pre-order traversal of the tree.
+This means the order of effect execution is root-left-right, instead of left-root-right as was done for the previous in-order traverse exercise. _Hint_: No additional instances need to be defined, and you don't need to call any of the the functions defined earlier.
+Applicative do notation (`ado`) is the easiest way to write this function.

+ 1. (Medium) Write a function `traversePostOrder` that performs a post-order traversal of the tree where effects are executed left-right-root.

- 1. (Medium) Modify the code to make the `address` field of the `Person` type optional using `Data.Maybe`. _Hint_: Use `traverse` to validate a field of type `Maybe a`.
+ 1. (Medium) Create a new version of the `Person` type where the `homeAddress` field is optional (using `Maybe`).
+Then write a new version of `validatePerson` (renamed as `validatePersonOptionalAddress`) to validate this new `Person`. _Hint_: Use `traverse` to validate a field of type `Maybe a`.

- 1. (Difficult) Try to write `sequence` in terms of `traverse`.
-Can you write `traverse` in terms of `sequence`?
+ 1. (Difficult) Write a function `sequenceUsingTraverse` which behaves like `sequence`, but is written in terms of `traverse`.

+ 1. (Difficult) Write a function `traverseUsingSequence` which behaves like `traverse`, but is written in terms of `sequence`.

 ## Applicative Functors for Parallelism